edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

 ## Starting a new Device Service

 For this guide, you use the example template provided by the C SDK as a starting point for a new device service.
-You modify the device service it to generate random integer values.
+You modify the device service to generate random integer values.

 Begin by copying the template example source into a new directory